NimbeLink/skywire-ppp-scripts/README.md

 PPP Files
 ===
-Copyright (c) NimbeLink 2016
+Copyright &copy; NimbeLink 2017

 Description
 ===
-This repo contains PPP files needed for the various Skywire modems.
+This repo contains example PPP files for various Skywire modems on Linux.
+These files provide direction on setting up a PPP connection, but they may need to be adapted to the specific embedded design developed by the customer.
+Each end customer embedded design is different.

+We recommend reviewing out the PPPD manual page for more information and options:

+	man pppd

 Usage
 ===